zgulde/ssl-helper/README.md

 error message about a untrusted certificate.
 This is expected because our certificate is not verified by an external certificate authority, Go ahead and click through and continue to the site.

+# Renewing Existing Certificates

+If you've already have a certificate installed you will need to renew it every 90 days.
+Luckily this process is pretty much the same as the initial setup.

+1. Log into your server and run the `ssl-helper.sh` script again.

+    ```bash
+    bash ssl-helper.sh
+    ```

+1. Follow the prompts and input your site name.

+1. When the script runs `certbot-auto` it will go ahead and renew the existing certificate.

+1. Once we have a new certificate, follow along like normal and install it through the warpspeed web interface.

+**Note that just obtaining a fresh certificate is not enough, you will need to follow through with installing it through the warpspeed web interface, otherwise your server will still be using the old certificate.**